ColtAllen/btyd/README.md

 ## READ FIRST: Project Status

 BTYD is the successor to the [Lifetimes](https://github.com/CamDavidsonPilon/lifetimes) library for implementing Buy Till You Die and Customer Lifetime Value statistical models in Python.
-All existing Lifetimes functionality is supported, and Bayesian [PyMC](https://github.com/pymc-devs) model implementations are presently in an alpha stage of development.
+All existing Lifetimes functionality is supported, and Bayesian [PyMC](https://github.com/pymc-devs) model implementations are presently in Beta.

 ## Introduction